Home - Dinner - Meat - Grilled Skirt Steak with Fig Salsa

 Instructions

-• Put the figs in a heatproof bowl and pour the boiling water over them.
-Soak 15 minutes, then drain well.
-Slice the figs into small pieces.
+• Put 1 cup dried purple Mission figs in a heatproof bowl and pour 1 cup boiling waterover them.
+Soak 15 minutes, then drain them well.
+Chop the figs into small pieces.

-• Combine the shallot, chopped lime, vinegar, olive oil, lime juice, honey, chili and ½ teaspoon salt in a bowl.
+• Combine ½ cup finely chopped shallot, 2 thin lime wedges, skin peeled and finely chopped, 2 tablespoons chopped parsley, 2 tablespoons balsamic vinegar, 1 tablespoon fresh lime juice, 2 teaspoons honey, ¼-½ teaspoon crushed red chili, and ½ teaspoon salt in a bowl.
 Stir in the figs and parsley.
-Taste and season with additional salt, honey or pepper as desired.
+Taste the salsa and season with more salt, honey or pepper as needed.

 • Heat a grill to medium-high heat for direct grilling.